podoc/podoc/README.md

 podoc uses the following pipeline to convert a document:

 * **FileOpener**: open a `Document` from a file.
 Generally, a `Document` is just a string for text files, but other openers can be defined for binary file formats like OpenDocument.
-* **Preprocessors** (optional): the input document can be processed before the conversion.
+* **Prefilters** (optional): the input document can be processed before the conversion.
 * **Reader**: the processed input document is parsed and transformed into an in-memory **Abstract Syntax Tree** (AST).
 The AST is fully JSON-serializable.
 * **Filters** (optional): filters can transform the AST.
 * **Writer**: a writer transforms the filtered AST into an output document.
-* **Postprocessors** (optional): the output document can be processed after the conversion.
+* **Postfilters** (optional): the output document can be processed after the conversion.
 * **FileSaver**: save a `Document` into a file.

 ### Formats

 With podoc, there is no dedicated abstraction for a *format*.
-A format is just a plugin that defines a file opener/file saver, a reader and/or a writer, optional filters, and optional pre- and postprocessors.
+A format is just a plugin that defines a file opener/file saver, a reader and/or a writer, optional filters, and optional pre- and postfilters.

 ### Podoc class